MP for Maidstone and Malling

 Shadow Solicitor General

-She has 10 declared financial interests, including gifts, benefits and hospitality from UK sources; land and property interests (within or outside the UK); a family member employed; miscellaneous interests; and a shareholding.
+Declared ten financial interests: five entries relate to gifts, benefits and hospitality from UK sources; two relate to land or property; one pertains to a family member employed; one miscellaneous interest; and one shareholding.

 Generated 21 February 2026